gp-repos/DockerCheatSheet/Info/docker.md

 1.  `docker run`: Run a container from a Docker image.
 2.  `docker start`: Start a stopped container.
+3.  `docker stop`: Stop a running container.
-3.  `docker ps`: List running containers.
+4.  `docker ps`: List running containers.
-4.  `docker rm`: Remove one or more stopped containers.
+5.  `docker rm`: Remove one or more stopped containers.
-5.  `docker stop`: Stop a running container.
-6.  `docker pull`: Pull a Docker image from a registry (such as Docker Hub).
+6.  `docker image`: Manage Docker images.
+7.  `docker container`: Manage Docker containers.
-7.  `docker push`: Push a Docker image to a registry.
+8.  `docker exec`: Run a command in a running container.
-8.  `docker build`: Build a Docker image from a Dockerfile.
+9.  `docker build`: Build a Docker image from a Dockerfile.
-9.  `docker exec`: Run a command in a running container.
 10. `docker logs`: View the logs of a running container.
+11. `docker pull`: Pull a Docker image from a registry (such as Docker Hub).
+12. `docker push`: Push a Docker image to a registry.

 These are just a few examples of the many commands available in Docker.
 To see a complete list of Docker commands, you can use the `docker` command with the `--help` flag.
 For example: `docker --help`